ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does research say about Mixed Carotenoids vs Beta Carotene?

 Published bioavailability research forms the basis for FormulaForge form classifications.
 Vitamin A (Mixed Carotenoids) is rated good and classified as Preferred Form; Vitamin A (as Beta Carotene) is rated good and classified as Secondary Form.
 FormulaForge citations are drawn from peer-reviewed absorption studies.
-These statements are based on structure/function research and have not been evaluated by the FDA.
+These statements are based on structure/function research and have not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.

 Ready to formulate with Vitamin A?